 My personal item of choice is this yellow purse.

 In my experience, gate agents are biased against backpacks, I swear they just assume they’re too big without assessing the size and try to charge you for it.
 If you MUST use a backpack, I suggest swinging it over one shoulder (farthest from the agent) so it’s partially obscured.

 When traveling with just a personal item, it’s important to plan ahead what you’ll wear.
 Even more important, you’ll need to make adjustments.
-Perhaps normally with a certain outfit you’d wear a certain pair boots, but your two shoe limit (see below) is already maxed out.
+Perhaps normally with a certain outfit, you’d wear a certain pair boots, but your two shoe limit (see below) is already maxed out.
+But it shouldn’t be too much of an issue if you have the best shoes for travel.
 Time to compromise.
 Who knows, you might just find some fun new combinations you would not have normally put together.

 No more than two pairs of shoes.
-One pair on you feet, one in the bag.
+One pair on your feet, something comfortable like Vessi shoes and then another pair of shoes in the bag.
 The shoes I bring truly depend where I’m going/time of year/purpose of the trip.

 Bring your favorite and most versatile items.
 I have a pair of black pants that dress up well but can be casual too.
 I have worn them out to bars, to work, even to a funeral.
 They have a good deal of stretch in them so they are comfortable enough to wear on the plane.
 Those pants are true chameleons.
 Figure out which pieces are your chameleons and create your travel wardrobe around them.

 Make Assumptions What I mean by this is, make assumptions about what will be available to you where you’re going.
 Hotels and/or friends will have a blow dryer and towels to use so I don’t bring my own.
 This extends to some toiletries too, like toothpaste and shampoo.
 What’s provided might not be my favorite brand but it’s short term.